jtran071/rshell/README.md

 # rshell

-This is an basic implementation of the bash shell.
+This is an implementation of the bash shell.
 It is able to take in commands through the command line and execute them.

 ##How to Install